abinit/abinit/doc/developers/abimkdocs.md

 The script:

 * Starts by creating python objects using the information reported in
-    - the `abivars.yml file` for the input variables,
+    - the python files in abimkdocs with the input variables,
     - the `abiref.bib` for the list of Bibliographic references,
-    - a set of YAML files,
     - the input files contained in `tests/*/Input`.
 * Performs initial consistency checks.
 * Generate the markdown files for variables, citations, etc.